What You Need to Know About the FEHB Program and Health Savings Accounts (HSA)

 This account augmentation advantage is dramatic if you consider the catastrophic guarantee provided by most FEHB plans.
 Consider a traditional plan, national or local, that holds self-only total out-of-pocket cost to $6,000, without significant loopholes.
 Compare that to a High Deductible plan, with a guarantee of $7,000 for a self-only enrollment, also without significant loopholes.
 The traditional plan seems better.
 However, under the High Deductible plan your plan-paid HSA account of $1,000 (a typical amount for self only) can be used to defray large expenses, thereby reducing your potential loss to $6,000.
 Beyond that, you can make tax advantaged voluntary contributions of over $2,000 and pay your bills through your augmented account.
 This lets you save approximately $700 through lower tax payments if you face catastrophic expense.
 Hence, your total cost exposure is only about $5,300, lower than that claimed by the traditional plan, and reversing the conclusion as to which plan has a better guarantee.
 Most HDHP plans, evaluated this way, offer catastrophic expense protection as good as or better than most traditional plans.

 High Deductible plans and their HSA accounts are best approached as financial planning options covering short, medium, and long terms, with savings accounts that equal or exceed IRAs in value, since the money goes into the plan tax free, grows with your investments tax free, and is withdrawn tax free if uses for health care.
-Since the annual contribution limits will be $3,850 in 2023 for individuals, and the typical plan deductible is about $2,000 for an individual (both amounts are roughly twice as high for families), HSA balances will likely grow even in years where health care cost are substantial, and increase rapidly in years when health care cots are low.
+Since the annual contribution limits will be $4,300 in 2025 for individuals, and the typical plan deductible is about $2,000 for an individual (both amounts are roughly twice as high for families), HSA balances will likely grow even in years where health care cost are substantial, and increase rapidly in years when health care costs are low.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.